 - the safety directions on cattle ear tags be strengthened to prevent the use of these products on dairy cows producing milk for human consumption.

-Publication of the proposed regulatory decision for remaining aspects of the review is expected by June 2021.
+Publication of the proposed regulatory decision is expected in mid-2021.